The Hidden Fronts: Asymmetrical Warfare and Economic Weapons

 The “Unit” Proposal: A Gold-Anchored Trade Standard

 Contrary to rumors of a “BRICS Euro,” the bloc has not launched a single spending currency to replace the Rupee or Ruble.
-Instead, they have unveiled the “Unit”—a supranational settlement instrument designed to bypass SWIFT and the US Treasury market entirely.
+Instead, they have unveiled the “Unit” a supranational settlement instrument designed to bypass the SWIFT payment system and the US Treasury market entirely.

 2. Trump’s Tariff War: Trade Policy as Artillery